-The Bank received borrowings from CBAR in the amount of AZN 77,346 thousand with annual interest rate of 0.1% per annum for 5 years under the Decree.
-The interest rate of borrowings received from the CBAR for the purpose of financing the restructured loans were below market rate as at the date of origination, therefore the Bank recognized gain in the amount of AZN 16,406 thousand at initial recognition of these borrowings.
-The fair value of these borrowings at initial recognition was AZN 60,940 thousand.
+During the year ended December 31, 2020, the Bank received borrowings from CBAR in the amount of AZN 7,963 thousand with an annual interest rate of 0.1% per annum for 5 years under the Decree (2019: AZN 77,346 thousand).
+The interest rate of borrowings received from the CBAR for the purpose of financing the restructured loans was below market rate as at the date of origination, therefore the Bank recognized gain in the amount of AZN 1,689 thousand during the year ended December 31, 2020 (2019: AZN 16,406 thousand) at initial recognition of these borrowings.

-In accordance with the agreement signed between the Bank and the Ministry of Finance of Azerbaijan who act as a guaranter on behalf of the Republic of Azerbaijan, the Bank paid a guarantee fee in the amount of 0.5% of received borrowings from CBAR.
+In accordance with the agreement signed between the Bank and the Ministry of Finance of Azerbaijan who acts as a guarantor on behalf of the Republic of Azerbaijan, the Bank paid a guarantee fee in the amount of 0.5% of received borrowings from CBAR.